Complaining to the Local Authority

 If you are not satisfied with the response to your Complaint:

 If you are not satisfied with the response to your Stage 2 complaint, you may then refer your complaint to the Local Government Ombudsman to consider.
-Please note that the LGO will very rarely consider a complaint unless it has first gone through the correct local authority complaints procedure.
+Please note that the LGO will very rarely consider a complaint unless it has first gone through the relevant local authorities complaints procedure.